The Most Beautiful Places in Japan, from Castles to Floating Shrines

 Fushimi Inari, Kyoto

 Japan's most popular tourist attraction is this Shinto shrine dedicated to Inari, the god of rice.
-Thousands of torii gates form a maze of vermillion-colored tunnels.
+Thousands of torii gates form a maze of vermillion-colored tunnels snaking their way up Mount Inari, with small shrines throughout offering places to stop, catch your breath, and be with your thoughts.
 Each torii gate was donated by corporations or individuals as a way to give thanks for their prosperity.
+It’s a long, somewhat arduous hike to the top, but if you make it you’ll be rewarded with spectacular views of Kyoto and beyond.

 Like anyone having a spa day, the monkeys of Jigokudani just don't really give a damn.
 The creatures can be found relaxing in the hot springs year-round, but are particularly fond of the water during the snowy winter months.
 Don't expect to bathe with the little guys, though.
 This hot spring is "monkeys-only."